process-engine/process_engine_core/README.md

-# Process Engine Execution PoC
+# ProcessEngineCore

+The `ProcessEngineCore` package handles the parsing, execution and storage of `ProcessModels`.

+It consists of two main namespaces:
+- `Model` - handles the parsing of ProcessModels
+- `Runtime` - handles the execution and storage of ProcessModels

+## Model

+This namespace contains the `BpmnModelParser`, which implements the `IModelParser` interface from the `@process-engine/process_engine_contracts` package.

+It is used for reading the raw XML of a BPMN file and converting it into a JSON-based object structure, which can be interpreted by the ProcessEngine.

+To make it easier to understand, the Parser is divided into several smaller parsers, each designed to parse a certain part of the BPMNs raw xml.

+## Runtime

+The runtime namespace contains the entire logic necessary for executing and storing ProcessModels.

+It contains numerous services, handlers and facades to accomplish this task.
+The most important ones will now be explained.

+### ExecuteProcessService

+Whenever you want to start a new instance for a ProcessModel, this is the service you will need.

+It contains the entire operative necessary for handling a Process instances' execution.

+You can start a Process instance by simply calling its `start` method.
+This method wraps the entire process execution in a Promise, so if you do not want your application to wait until the process is finished, you must not `await` this Promise.

+### FlowNodeHandlers

+Each BPMN-type has its own handler.
+These handlers are named after the respective type they are supposed to handle and are derived from the `FlowNodeHandler` base class.

+The `ExecuteProcessService` will delegate the execution of each FlowNode instance to a matching `FlowNodeHandler`.
+For example, a `ScriptTask` will be run by the `ScriptTaskHandler`, a `ServiceTask` by the `ServiceTaskHandler`, etc.

+Mapping each BPMN type to a handler is done by the `FlowNodeHandlerFactory`.

-## FlowNodeHandlerFactory
+### FlowNodeHandlerFactory

-Inside the factory, the mapping between types of BPMN-elements and their respective handlers is done.

-The factory maps the various bpmn-types to their respective handlers.
+The factory maps the various BPMN-types to their respective handlers.

 It also creates handlers for any BoundaryEvent that may be attached to the FlowNode.

-These additional handlers are chained to their parent handler by using decorators.
+These additional handlers are attached to their parent handler by decorators.

 Example:

-The FlowNode is a ScriptTask and there are to BoundaryEvents attached to it:
+Lets say we have a `ScriptTask` with two BoundaryEvents attached to it:
-* a TimerBoundaryEvent
+* a `TimerBoundaryEvent`
-* and an ErrorBoundaryEvent
+* an `ErrorBoundaryEvent`

 In this scenario, three handlers will be created.
 Calling `execute` on the returned handler will produce the following call stack: